 4-5.
-The UE1 sends a Split Rendering Request to the MF/MRF through the established application data channel, the request includes the information of the AR objects to be rendered in IMS network, the MF/MRF transfers the request to the AR AS.
+The UE1 sends a Split Rendering Request to the MF through the established application data channel, the request includes the information of the AR objects to be rendered in IMS network, the MF transfers the request to the AR AS.

 Note: The use of data channel for split rendering procedure (steps 2, 4 and 5) is optional.
-Alternatively, the MF/MRF or AR AS may decide to use split rendering for media delivery based on, e.g., device capability and media properties.
+Alternatively, the MF or AR AS may decide to use split rendering for media delivery based on, e.g., device capability and media properties.